A Composable Game-Theoretic Framework for Blockchains: Model

 The network model we choose induces a so-called \emph{network game}.
 Players in this game could be protocol participants, as well as players in the blockchain game.
 For example, the L2 participants might have the option to share their transactions only with specific blockchain game players\footnote{Think for example, in the context of Bitcoin, about services that allow for the sharing of a transaction with one specific miner, such as the Mempool Accelerator (\url{https://mempool.space/accelerator}) or Marathon Slipstream (\url{https://slipstream.mara.com/})}.
 This, together with network assumptions, may lead to players in the blockchain game having different perspectives on the outcome of the application game.
-Moreover, in settings where the ordering of transactions within blocks in the blockchain might be of importance, such as Maximal Extractable Value (MEV), \cite{daian2020flash} a flexible network game is crucial. \begin{definition}[Network Game] Let $Y\in\Y(X)$ be a set of transaction triples for some set $X$ of transactions.
-The \emph{network game $\No_Y$ induced by $Y$} is a tuple $(N,M,Y,\Sigma_{ng},\pi_{ng})$, where \begin{itemize}[leftmargin=*] \item $N$ is the set of $n=|N|$ application protocol participants, referred to as \emph{(protocol) players}. \item $M$ is the set of miners/validators, which are the \emph{players} of the blockchain game, together with their respective hashrates (for miners) or stakes (for validators). \item $\Sigma_{ng}$ is the set of \emph{strategy profiles}, where a strategy profile $\sigma_{ng}\in\Sigma_{ng}$ is a vector of \emph{strategies} $(\sigma_{ng,i})_{i\in N}$, where a strategy $\sigma_{ng,i}$ specifies what a player $i\in N$ does at each point in the game. \item $\pi_{ng}=(\pi_{ng,j})_{j\in M}$ is the \emph{outcome function}, where $\pi_{ng,j}:\Sigma_{ng}\to \Y(X)$ maps each strategy profile $\sigma_{ng}\in\Sigma_{ng}$ to the set of transaction triples shared with $j$ for the upcoming blockchain game. \end{itemize} \end{definition} \begin{remark} In general, blockchain players may receive different sets of transaction triples.
+Moreover, in settings where the ordering of transactions within blocks in the blockchain might be relevant, such as Maximal Extractable Value (MEV)~\cite{daian2020flash}, a flexible network game is crucial. \begin{definition}[Network Game] Let $Y\in\Y(X)$ be a set of transaction triples for some set $X$ of transactions.
+The \emph{network game $\No(Y)$ induced by $Y$} is a tuple $(N,M,Y,\Sigma_{\nog},\pi_{\nog})$, where \begin{itemize}[leftmargin=*] \item $N$ is the set of $n=|N|$ application protocol participants, referred to as \emph{(protocol) players}. \item $M$ is the set of miners/validators, which are the \emph{players} of the blockchain game. \item $\Sigma_{\nog}$ is the set of \emph{strategy profiles}, where a strategy profile $\sigma_{\nog}\in\Sigma_{\nog}$ is a vector of \emph{strategies} $(\sigma_{\nog,i})_{i\in N\cup M}$, where a strategy $\sigma_{\nog,i}$ specifies what a player $i\in N\cup M$ does at each point in the game. \item $\pi_{\nog}=(\pi_{\nog,j})_{j\in M}$ is the \emph{outcome function}, where $\pi_{\nog,j}:\Sigma_{\nog}\to \Y(X)$ maps each $\sigma_{\nog}\in\Sigma_{\nog}$ to the set of transaction triples shared with $j$ for the blockchain game. \end{itemize} \end{definition} \begin{remark} In general, blockchain players may receive different sets of transaction triples.
 Definition~\ref{def:b-game} extends naturally by taking as input a tuple $(Y_j)_{j \in M}$, with each player $j$ receiving only $Y_j$.
-The resulting blockchain game $\bmodel_M((Y_j)_{j \in M})$ produces orderings based on individual views.
-Henceforth, we assume a synchronous network model with instantaneous message delivery and a global clock, as is common in prior work~\cite{garay2024bitcoin,kiayias2017ouroboros}.
-This implies that all blockchain players observe the same outcome from the application game.
-That is, we assume for any set $X$ of transactions and set $Y$ of transaction triples in $\Y(X)$ the network game with $\Sigma_{ng}=\qty{\sigma_{ng}}$ such that $\pi_{ng,j}(\sigma_{ng})=Y$ for each $j\in M$.
-To simplify notation, we henceforth omit the network game, except in Section~\ref{subsec:mev}, where MEV motivates a richer model. \end{remark}
+The resulting blockchain game $\bmodel_M((Y_j)_{j \in M})$ produces orderings based on individual views. \end{remark} }